aaronlabeau/NewWorld/Locations.md

 - **Description**: Waterdeep, also known as the City of Splendors or the Crown of the North, is the most important and influential city in the North.
 The road to Waterdeep is well paved and well patrolled.
 The city is a hub of trading from the mineral-rich lands to the north west, the merchant kingdoms of Vad Nogaak Meth to the south, and the kingdoms of the Old World to the east.
 - **Races**: Humans, dwarves, elves, halflings, half-elves, half-orc, orc, dragonborn, tiefling, tabaxi, golaith, kenku.
 - **Imports**: Grain, livestock, leather, ore, timber, and exotic goods from other lands
-- **Exports**: Ale, arms, cloth, fish, funisher, leather goods, pottery, refined metals, and all other sort of finished goods.
+- **Exports**: Ale, arms, cloth, fish, furnisher, leather goods, pottery, refined metals, and all other sort of finished goods.
 - **Population**: 1,347,680

 #### Baldur's Gate

-- **Description**: Balduar's Gate, also called simply "the Gate", is one the largest metropolis and city-state areas on the East Coast.
+- **Description**: Baldur's Gate, also called simply "the Gate", is one the largest metropolis and city-state areas on the East Coast.
 - **Races**: Mostly human, some half-elves and halfings.
 - **Imports**: Stone
 - **Exports**: Dyes, fish, lamp iol, trade coinage